daranas/Kumparan-Social-Network/README.md

+Open [https://kumparan-social-network.herokuapp.com/](https://kumparan-social-network.herokuapp.com/) to see demo.

 Application was made by components that are modular / structured.

-So it's easy to understand and easy to develop (low coupling between modules),
+So it's easy to understand and easy to develop (low coupling between modules)

-Open [https://kumparan-social-network.herokuapp.com/](https://kumparan-social-network.herokuapp.com/) to see demo.

 ### Available Features
 - Responsive design